Constance of Hungary, Queen of Galicia: Family

 Through the children of her sister Anna, the children of Constantia and Leo I were related to the main royal families of Central Europe.
-She is a descendant of the Grand Dukes of Kyiv Volodymyr II Monomakh and Yaroslav the Wise.
-Great-great-granddaughter of the Ukrainian princess Euphrosyne of Kiev, daughter of the Grand Duke of Kyiv Mstislav I the Great.
+She is a descendant of the Grand Dukes of Kiev Vladimir II Monomakh and Yaroslav the Wise.
+Great-great-granddaughter of the Rus princess Euphrosyne of Kiev, daughter of the Grand Duke of Kiev Mstislav I the Great.